7 Principles of Software Testing to Ace your Testing Process

 There are various types of testing that can be employed, depending on the stage of development.
 For example, unit testing is conducted on individual components or modules, while integration testing focuses on the interactions between different modules/components.
 System testing is a comprehensive testing approach that covers the entire system, from end to end.

-So, let us go through the Software testing principles that every software tester should be aware of in-depth, these will be helpful in all stages of testing.
+So, let us go through the principles of Software testing that every software tester should be aware of in-depth, these will be helpful in all stages of testing.

 Below are the 7 fundamental principles :